replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 Adding a Name and Logo to the Appliance
 =======================================

-We've already looked at two of the manifests we use for configuring the appliance experience: one for the embedded Kubernetes cluster and one for the Slackernews Helm chart.
-There are other manifests as well.
-We're going to look at the `Application` manifest, which describes the application being installed.
+We've already looked at two of the resources we use for configuring the appliance experience: one for the embedded Kubernetes cluster and one for the Slackernews Helm chart.
+There are others as well.
+We're going to look at the `Application` resource, which describes the application being installed.
+The manifest for a basic `Application` resource looks like this:

 ```
 apiVersion: kots.io/v1beta1